 - Handle all customer complaints and also reschedule procedures when there is a default with payments

-What Skill Should I Have To Work In As A Loan Officer?
+What Skill Should I Have As A Loan Officer?

 Some of the relevant skills for a successful career as a loan officer include;